-So, the story of how the Alter Piece figure was developed, from an initial sketch to the finished form, continues.
+The story of how the Alter Piece figure was developed, from an initial sketch to the finished form, continues.

-There's something wonderful about being able to render a line on a page as an upright, self-supporting, neon-coloured piece of plastic.
+There's something fantastic about being able to render a line on a page as an upright, self-supporting, neon-coloured piece of plastic.
 Using a 3Doodler pen, I draw over a slightly more finessed 2D version of the original illustration to render the shape for the first time as an upright figure.

 It was a fun time.
 Modelling the form roughly out of air-dried clay and working with the 3D Doodle pen in combination let me explore how lines made shapes, and how they then felt to hold in the hand.